 - Bridget Jones's Diary, featuring messages displayed one letter at a time.
 This is actually real, if outdated.
 You can still find programs that allow for realtime chat that show exactly what is typed, when it's typed, but your average person wouldn't use one.

 - Iron Man embraced this trope with enthusiasm, though to be fair, this is Tony Stark's home and company..when an 'outside' computer was used, it used a mostly text-based interface, and unwieldy keyboard commands.
-(F5 then "i"?)
+(F11 then "Control + I"?)

 - Hackers, in which the Gibson supercomputer represents the various virus and hacking activities with super-flashy 3-D graphics.
 It has been noted that many of the basic viruses and techniques demonstated are based on real information, horribly extrapolated; it has been theorized that the visual displays were a cross between making these highly technical activities interesting to the average person, and a kind of Lampshade Hanging.